Ernest Augustus, Elector of Hanover: Early life and marriage

 Ernest Augustus was born on 20 November 1629 at Herzberg Castle near Göttingen, Principality of Calenberg, the youngest son of George, Duke of Brunswick-Calenberg and Prince of Calenberg, and Anne Eleonore of Hesse-Darmstadt.

 On 30 September 1658, he married Sophia of the Palatinate in Heidelberg.
-She was the daughter of Frederick V, Elector Palatine and Elizabeth Stuart of England, and granddaughter of King James I of England.
+She was the daughter of Frederick V of the Palatinate and Elizabeth Stuart of England, and granddaughter of King James I of England.
 Sophia had been betrothed to Ernest Augustus's older brother, George William, who did not want her.
 When she married Ernest Augustus instead, releasing George William from this obligation, George William ceded to Ernest Augustus his claim to Lüneburg.

 Prince-Bishop

 As the fourth son, Ernest Augustus had little chance of succeeding his father as ruler.
 Therefore, the couple had to live in the Leineschloss at the Hanover court of Ernest Augustus' eldest brother Christian Louis.
 However, in the Peace of Westphalia of 1648, it had been agreed between the Catholic and Protestant powers that the rulership of the Prince-Bishopric of Osnabrück should alternate between the two churches, and that the respective Protestant bishops should be members of the House of Welf.
 When the Osnabruck throne became vacant in 1662, the family appointed Ernest Augustus Prince-Bishop.

 Ernest Augustus and Sophia moved to Iburg Castle, together with their two living sons and Sophia's niece Princess Elizabeth Charlotte of the Palatinate (future sister-in-law of Louis XIV of France).
 In 1667 they began to build a more up-to-date residence, Osnabruck Palace, and in 1673 they moved there.
 Their youngest son was born there in 1674.

 Christian Louis died childless in 1665, leaving Lüneburg to the second brother, George William, who had ceded his right to Ernest Augustus, who thus succeeded to that title.
 George William kept the district of Celle for himself.

 In 1679, Ernest Augustus inherited the Principality of Calenberg from his third brother John Frederick.
 In 1680 the family moved back to Hanover.